How to Start a Journaling Practice You’ll Love

 I personally love to put headphones on and listen to instrumental music when I’m journaling.
 So combining journaling with something else I enjoy like tea or music, makes it more enjoyable.
 While other times, I grab my journal to process what’s going on in my relationships or within me.
 In these times, it’s less about enjoyment and more about finding clarity on my next steps.

 If you start feeling overwhelmed by whatever you are feeling or thinking as you write, try switching to journal prompts that invite self-care and self-compassion (see my prompt suggestions above).
-And if you are working with a therapist and feel stuck in your journal, bring your journal with you to therapy for further exploration.
+And if you are working with a therapist and feel stuck in your journal, bring it to therapy for further exploration.

 I hope these ideas and tips help you consider whether journaling is a practice you want to use in order to enhance creativity, self-care, or mental health.
 If you do decide to start (or change) what you use journaling for, I’d love to hear about it!